Impacted Tooth Exposure

-Impaction refers to teeth that are stuck beneath the gums, and it most often occurs in wisdom teeth and canines.
-A variety of situations can result in impacted teeth, including the presence of a bone or obstruction blocking the growth path or baby teeth not falling out.
-In cases of wisdom teeth, we can just remove the molars and prevent further problems from arising.
+Impaction refers to teeth that are stuck beneath the gums, and it most often occurs to wisdom teeth and canine teeth.
+A variety of situations can result in an impacted tooth, including the presence of an obstruction blocking the tooth’s growth path or baby teeth not falling out in time.
+In cases of wisdom teeth, these third molars can simply be removed to prevent issues.
 Canine teeth, however, are vital to the development of your bite and tooth alignment, which is why an impacted canine tooth should be guided into its proper place with an expose and bond procedure.

-Typically, canines begin developing around the age of 10 and finish growing in the next few years.
-Canine teeth most commonly become impacted because
+Typically, canines begin developing around the age of 10 and finish growing in the following few years.
+Common causes for canine impaction include:

 - There are too many teeth in the dental arch.

-- Bone or other structures are blocking the canine’s eruption path.
+- A bone or growth is blocking the canine’s eruption path.

-We most commonly address impacted canines with exposure and bonding, a process that involves both our team and your orthodontist.
+We most commonly address impacted canines with exposure and bonding, a process that involves our oral surgery team and your orthodontist.
 If necessary, your doctor will extract any remaining baby teeth that may be blocking the canine’s path.
 Treatment begins when your orthodontist places your braces, which will create the space needed for the canine’s eruption.
-When the rest of your teeth have moved out of the way, your oral surgeon will take over to expose the canine tooth, which often requires minor bone and tissue removal, and bond a bracket and chain to it.
+When the rest of your teeth have moved out of the way, your oral surgeon will expose the canine in the gums and bond a bracket and chain to it.
 Your orthodontist then uses the chain to pull the canine down into its proper position slowly.